CKAY-9/village/README.md

 ### Tasks

 As mentioned before, there are tasks in Village.
-These are no necessary to gameplay and do not provide a win condition; however, if there are tasks and all of them are completed, the Villagers will receive compasses that point to closest Mob.
+These are no necessary to gameplay but do provide another win condition for the villagers; however, if there are tasks and all of them are completed without the win condition, the Villagers will receive compasses that point towards a Mob.

 The generic tasks provided to are math (represented by a smithing table), trivia (represented by a lectern), and crafting (represented and uses a crafting table).